LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/src&href.rst

 .. youtube::
    :video_id: syzOmHnTnmo

-   :gh_path: LaunchCodeEducation/coding-events/staticresources
+..
+TODO: make staticresources branch?

 .. admonition:: Note

+   The starter code for this video is found at the `fragments branch <https://github.com/LaunchCodeEducation/coding-events/tree/fragments>`__. of the ``coding-events-demo`` repo.
-   The final code presented in this video is found on the ``staticresources branch <TODO>`` of the ``coding-events-demo`` repository.
+   The final code presented in this video is found on the `staticresources branch <https://github.com/LaunchCodeEducation/coding-events/tree/staticresources>`__.
+As always, code along to the videos on your own ``coding-events`` project.

 ``th:src``
 ^^^^^^^^^^